-Budgeted cost: £ 59221
+Budgeted cost: £ 42954

-Activity Evidence that supports this approach Challenge number(s) addressed Evidence-based EEF found that intervention in EY has 1,3 Intervention for RWM a positive impact, particularly for · e.g. BRSP/IDL children from low income families.
-EEF Small group tuition impact of +4 months

-Targeted, accurately pitched phonics groups and additional support using Rapid Phonics EEF phonics intervention can have an impact of 4 months 1,3 Speech and Language links/referrals and targeted intervention/support including Children will be referred in EY or as soon after starting school as possible.
+Activity Evidence that supports this approach Challenge number(s) addressed Evidence-based EEF found that intervention in EY has 1,3 Intervention for RWM a positive impact, particularly for e.g. BRSP/IDL children from low income families.
+EEF Small group tuition impact of +4 months £27171 TA's £13813 AM Targeted, accurately pitched phonics groups EEF phonics intervention can have an impact of 4 months 1,3 and additional support using Little Wandle Speech and Language links/referrals and targeted intervention/support including Children will be referred in EY or as soon after starting school as possible.
 They will make good progress as a result of targeted support and programmes.
 1,2 NTS assessments/Shine interventions The impact of COVID has meant that for some children there are gaps in many subjects.
 The shine interventions identify those gaps following a test and also provide simple interventions to complete with these children.
-Identifying gaps and teaching to those gaps will improve children's knowledge.
-1,3
+Identifying gaps and teaching to those gaps will improve children's knowledge. £720 £1250